-6. Which ingredients make EMB and MAC selective?

-7. Which ingredient makes EMB and MAC differential?

-8. Were results for growth and fermentation similar for EMB and MAC agars?

-9. Which of the organism(s) tested are coliforms?

-10. Which ones are non-lactose fermenting, Gram-negative bacteria?

-11. How does the color of lactose-fermenting coliforms on EMB differ from those on MAC?

-12. Would you expect a coliform to grow on blood agar?Why or why not?

-13. Is cetrimide agar selective?Differential?
+ORGANISM APPEARANCE ON EMB APPEARANCE ON MAC APPEARANCE ON CET

+- 6. Which ingredients make EMB and MAC selective? - 7.
+Which ingredient makes EMB and MAC differential? - 8.
+Did growth and fermentation results for both EMB and MAC agars match? - 9.
+Which of the organism(s) tested are coliforms? - 10.
+Which are non-lactose fermenting, Gram-negative bacteria? - 11.
+How does the color of lactose-fermenting coliforms on EMB differ from those on MAC? - 12.
+Would you expect a coliform to grow on blood agar?Why or why not? - 13.
+Is cetrimide agar selective?Differential?